YsmaelM/Starwarsblog/README.md

 # Starwars blog
 A blog de Star Wars
-by a big fan @YsmaelMarcano
+by a big fan @YsmaelMarcano.